jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 A complete analysis should distinguish between:

-- benefits to selected businesses;
+- Benefits to nearby businesses versus looses to competing local establishments
-- changes within the immediate district;
-- net changes across the relevant jurisdiction;
+- Improvements within the immediate are versus net changes across the entire jurisdiction
-- gains captured by private owners;
+- Gains captured by private team owners versus returns that flow to taxpayers
-- returns received by taxpayers.

 **Related research:**
+- *This One Will Be Different*, [Chapter 12](https://doi.org/10.1093/9780197820247.003.0012), [Chapter 16](https://doi.org/10.1093/9780197820247.003.0016) by J.C.
+Bradbury
 - [Do New Sports Facilities Attract New Businesses?](https://doi.org/10.1177/1527002516641168) by Kaitlyn Harger, Brad Humphreys, and Amanda Ross
 - [NBA Sweet Spots: Distance-Based Impacts on Establishment-Level Sales](https://doi.org/10.1111/grow.12262) by Brandli Stitzel and Cynthia L. Rogers
 - [The Impact of Sports Stadiums on Localized Commercial Activity](https://doi.org/10.1111/jors.12560) by J.C.
 Bradbury